nsm999/CS673-HealthcommunicationPortal/README.md

   An invitation email with instructions to your patients is automatically sent out.

 ## Near Vision
-  We will be working towards having a poratl that is connected to the database which shows the up-to-date personal healthcare records (PHR) including medications, lab results,     diagnoses, care plans, immunization histories, and more.
+  We will be working towards having a portal that is connected to the database which shows the up-to-date personal healthcare records (PHR) including medications, lab results,     diagnoses, care plans, immunization histories, and more.

 ## Product Backlogs